PatrickGeyer/just/README.md

 - Would write stub services for external policy and notification endpoints.
 - Injected a logger instead of using console.log/debug
 - Error handling queue would be implemented
+- Error descriptions (e.g. on duplicate trip submit) would be accurate, rather than generic 500 error